Vic-Warden/Digital-Life-Hipper-Monitoring/docs/frontend/web_page/template.md

 ```
 These lines of code will dynamically inject the navbar on page load.

+### Navbar design
+Before making the code for the navbar there was a design made for the navbar in figma.
+After talking about it with the team there was decided that we would take most of the design from figma, but there will be some changes to the actual navbar made for the app.
+The most important page for the patients is the homepage, because of this the navbar won't be used as much, so there was decided that the "Hamburger icon" would be used on the actual design and make a hover effect to show the elements of the navbar.

 ### navbar.js
 In this file you will find all the html code for the injection of the navbar and function that are used for the functionality of the navbar.